If you run your business on your own, you know it can get pretty lonely.

 For example, I’ve worked with a few wedding suppliers, so I joined groups for Wedding Suppliers.
 I browse what they’re talking about, join in and mention I’ve written for businesses in the industry.

 I don’t oversell.
-I join in.
-It gets me chatting with people, and it could get me business, if not straight away, maybe farther down the line.
+I join in, chat with people, and it could get me business, if not straight away, maybe farther down the line.

 Find dedicated Twitter hashtags

 Whatever line of business you or your target audience is in, chances are there’s a Hashtag for it.

-For early risers try: #EarlyBiz – between 7-8am every day
+If you’re an early riser, try: #EarlyBiz – between 7-8am every day

-For a mid-morning quickie try: #Elevenseshour – between 11am-Noon every day
+For a mid-morning quickie: #Elevenseshour – between 11am-Noon every day

-For early evening action try: #SmartNetworking – every Monday between 7-8pm
+And for early evening action, there’s: #SmartNetworking – every Monday between 7-8pm

 There are many more that are local to you.